The Way You Move

-"The Way You Move" is a hip-hop and soul song by the American hip hop duo Outkast, performed by its member Big Boi.
+"The Way You Move" is a song by the American hip hop duo Outkast, performed by its member Big Boi.
 The song features Outkast mentor Sleepy Brown on guest vocals.
 Along with "Hey Ya!", recorded by Outkast's other member André 3000, "The Way You Move" served as the second single from Outkast's double album Speakerboxxx/The Love Below.

 Released from Big Boi's Speakerboxxx half of the double album by LaFace and Arista Records on August 25, 2003, "The Way You Move" peaked at number one on the US Billboard Hot 100 the following year, becoming Outkast's third number-one pop single, and the 900th for Billboard.
 In 2009, it was named the 22nd most successful song of the 2000s on the Billboard Hot 100 Songs of the Decade.

 Song information

 "The Way You Move" is credited to Big Boi, Sleepy Brown, and the song's producer, Carlton Mahone; Big Boi also does some co-production.
 Combining elements of bass music, Atlanta-style southern hip hop, and 1970s soul music, "The Way You Move" is Big Boi's light-hearted dedication to women.

 The song's instrumental track is punctuated with the prominent live horn section "Hornz Unlimited" of Atlanta reminiscent of Earth, Wind and Fire, which features Sleepy Brown singing in style inspired by the work of Motown star Marvin Gaye.